paoloarciaga/sql-challenge/README.md

 - Data Analysis

 ## Data Modeling
 I inspected 6 CSV files (which can be found in the data folder of this repo), and used QuickDBD to create my Entity Relationship Diagram of the tables.
+After creating a few versions of this ERD, I had a tutor help me change a handful of dependencies on relationships by switching the one to many connection(s) and vice versa.
 - A copy my ERD is saved as a png file within the EmployeeSQL folder of this repo.

 ## Data Engineering